What to Bring

 What not to bring!

-Please remember that there is no cell coverage or internet in this area!
+Also, remember that there is no cell coverage or internet in this area!

 Reminder to all smokers: there is no smoking on the trail, (at rest areas only) and our polices are fairly strict in camp.